 - A. The annual hours worked utilized for calculating 52-hour employees' base hourly rate of pay will be 2704 until January 4, 2026.
-Beginning on January 5, 2026, the annual hours utilized for calculating 48-hour employees' base hourly rate will be 2496. - B. Employee pay shall be calculated, tracked, and paid based on an hourly rate of pay in accordance with the Fair Labor Standards Act.
-The annual hours worked utilized for calculating 52 hour employees' base hourly rate of pay will be 2704. - C. Non-exempt employees are considered salaried non-exempt employees for payroll purposes.
+Beginning on January 5, 2026, the annual hours utilized for calculating 48-hour employees' base hourly rate will be 2496. - B. Employee pay shall be calculated, tracked, and paid based on an hourly rate of pay in accordance with the Fair Labor Standards Act. - C. Non-exempt employees are considered salaried non-exempt employees for payroll purposes.